How Much Should I Feed My Hamster?

 One of the natural wonders of the world is watching a hamster stuff his or her cheeks.
-They can carry the equivalent of their own bodyweight in their cheeks.
-Their food bowls are always empty.
+They can carry the equivalent of their own body weight in their cheeks, and their food bowls are always empty.

-So, How Much Do They Eat?
+So, How Much Do Hamsters Eat?

-This activity of hoarding keeps them active and de-stressed.
-Although you might wind up throwing out a lot of the food you give your hamster, you still will have a happy, healthy hammy anyway, whether the food is eaten or stashed.
-So you still get your money's worth from the food even if a good bit of it isn't actually eaten.
+This activity of hoarding keeps them active and less stressed.
+Although you might wind up throwing out a lot of the food you give your hamster, you still will have a happy, healthy hammy anyway.
+Whether the food is eaten or stashed, you still get your money's worth from the food, even if a good bit of it isn't actually eaten.

 Hamsters put most of the food they come across not into their bellies, but into storage.
 In the wild, they may have several stashes to get them through lean times.
 Since they never know what tomorrow will bring, they are determined hoarders.
 There's no point explaining to a domesticated hamster that they don't have to worry about food while living with you.
 They, of course, won't believe you.
 They treat each morsel of food they come across as if it's the last.